cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/README.md

 # MobyMask v2 watcher

-Instructions to deploy MobyMask v2 watcher stack using [laconic-stack-orchestrator](/README.md#install)
+Instructions to setup and deploy an end-to-end MobyMask v2 stack ([L1](../fixturenet-eth/) + [L2](../fixturenet-optimism/) chains + watcher) using [laconic-stack-orchestrator](/README.md#install)

-We support running just the MobyMask v2 watcher part of stack, given an external L2 Optimism endpoint.
+We support running just the watcher part of stack, given an external L2 Optimism endpoint.
 Follow [mobymask-only](./mobymask-only.md) for the same.

 ## Setup